Introduction

 Item Description

 Microsoft Windows® PCYou'll need a PC from 2015 or newer.
-Your PC must meet the minimum system requirements for Microsoft Visual C++ if you want to use it to compile exported applications.
+Your PC must meet the minimum system requirements for Microsoft Visual C++ if you want to use it to compile the Simdify runtime.

 RAMYou'll need at least 4GB of RAM, preferably more.